Dreams of trash and a dump: the pile in which your life hides what it is time to acknowledge or to finally release

 Astrological note: The dream of space after cleaning often arrives during harmonious transits of Jupiter through the 4th or 12th house, during aspects of Saturn to Venus, and during periods when Pluto exits a long tense transit through your personal houses.
 Sagittarians, Capricorns, and Tauruses recognize this dream especially precisely.
 If Jupiter is now touching your Venus — the Healer accepts the result of the work, and the dream conveys this through light pouring into a room in which the floor is visible for the first time in a long while.

 Allow yourself to approach this theme without fear.
-Sometimes to carry out of the house what is time to.
+Sometimes to carry out of the house what it is time to carry out.
 Sometimes to bring back from the heap what was unjustly rejected.
-Always to defend in yourself the sense “I am not trash,” even if the world around tries to say otherwise.
-Each time you dream of a dump, a very attentive part of you quietly hints: “look at what you turned away from; in this heap there is both what is long since to be carried out, and what is worth bringing back to life.”
+Always to defend in yourself the sense “I am not trash,” even when the world around tries to say otherwise.
+Each time you dream of a dump, a very attentive part of you quietly hints: “look at what you turned away from; in this heap there is both what is long overdue to be carried out, and what is worth bringing back to life.”